-This is a NSTM of the bridge that carries uplift loads from the superstructure to the substructure.
+This is a fracture critical component of the bridge that carries uplift loads from the superstructure to the substructure.
 The anchorage may consist of several parts with built-up steel members.
-Each location has anchor bolts in tension that must be evaluated and included in the NSTM Report.
+Each location has anchor bolts in tension that must be evaluated and included in a Fracture Critical Report.
 The element is defined as all parts in tension between the lower tip of the anchor bolts to the first pin or truss member.
 A pin is usually present and included in element 162 because it carries uplift loads.
-The total quantity for this element is the number of Tension Hold-Down Anchor Assemblies on the bridge.
+The total quantity for this element is the number of Tension Hold Down Anchor Assemblies on the bridge.

-WSDOT bridges known to have Tension Hold Down Anchor Assemblies are: 2/35, 20/204, 25/130, 169/8, 261/125, 305/10 and 395/545.
+WSDOT bridges known to have Tension Hold Down Anchor Assemblies are: 97/420, 25/130, 2/35, 99/560, 305/10, 82/280S.

 - 1. Defects are superficial and have no effect on the structural capacity of the element. - 2.
-Number of Tension Hold-Down Anchor Assemblies with repairs. - 3.
-Number of Tension Hold-Down Anchor Assemblies with structural defects.
+Number of Tension Hold Down Anchor Assemblies with repairs. - 3.
+Number of Tension Hold Down Anchor Assemblies with structural defects.
 The defects do not significantly affect structural capacity.
-Deficiencies do not warrant analysis but may require repairs.
+Deficiencies do not warrant analysis, but may require repairs.
 Structural deficiencies are not limited to impact damage, cracks, broken bolts, or measurable section loss due to corrosion (note the location and depth). - 4.
-Number of Tension Hold-Down Anchor Assemblies with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
+Number of Tension Hold Down Anchor Assemblies with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.
 Structural deficiencies are not limited to impact damage, corrosion, a crack in primary load path member or in the attachment welded to primary member.
 Retain the quantity of the element reported in CS4 if the element is repainted but not repaired.